LinuxForHealth/FHIR/docs/src/pages/guides/FHIRValidationGuide.md

 1000001
 ```

-For instace, to run the fhir-path-cli using a string.
+For instance, to run the fhir-path-cli using a string.

 ``` shell
 java -jar fhir-path-4.6.0-cli.jar --path 'text.status.value' --type string --resource '{